RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 Our address book application exposes a REST API for our users to consume.
 Since the notable portions of the API are on the query side I will only show those controllers here.
 On the write side the controllers do as you would expect, they accept some data via a POST or PUT and update the data in the database via the domain model.

-Our user can retrieve a customer and view their associated addresses for an HTTP get to the following route.
+Our users can retrieve a customer and view their associated addresses via an HTTP GET to the following route.
 We provide an optional `auditId` parameter which will allow the users to retrieve the state of the customer for a specific audit.

 {% highlight C# %}
 [ApiController]